The Hitching Ring now has a new store platform to serve you better. It provides an improved shopping cart and order confirmation experience.

 Moisture-wicking temperature-regulating wraps.
 9 feet of ultimate comfort and support!
 4 1/2 feet of moisture-wicking, highly ventilated cushioning material - optimizes air flow to keep legs cool and dry.
 4 1/2 feet of stretchy supportive wrap with super-secure double hook & loop closure., Set of 2 wraps.

-Available in Black, White or Navy
+Available in Navy

 Pillow Wraps